UNINETTSigma2/documentation/code_development/betzy.md

 This will request 32 MPI ranks per node, and leave cores for 4 threads per rank, e.g. each of the 32 ranks can schedule 4 threads yielding a total of 128 cores which is the maximum number of cores on each compute node.
-The *exclusive* is important, if not set SLURM will only allow the 32 cores allocated to be used (this will place all 4 threads onto one core).
+The *exclusive* is important, if not set Slurm will only allow the 32 cores allocated to be used (this will place all 4 threads onto one core).
 In order to have free access to all cores the *exclusive* need to be set.